 In recent years, the Program has expanded its objectives and activities to include the impact of policy, environmental, and programmatic factors on youth healthy eating, physical activity, and obesity and has developed partnerships with key Robert Wood Johnson Foundation obesity-related initiatives (e.g., Healthy Eating Research, Active Living Research).
 Bridging the Gap has successfully met and exceeded the goals set in previous funding authorizations and has provided critical guidance for evidence-based efforts to curb youth substance use.
 Emerging findings are beginning to do the same for efforts to reduce the growing epidemic of childhood obesity.
 This continuation grant reflects a significant shift in BTG's focus with the majority of funding devoted to data collection, reporting and analysis on the policy, program and environmental determinants of childhood and adolescent obesity, with additional funding for data collection (regarding alcohol, tobacco, or drug use), reporting and analysis on issues of highest priority for the Foundation's program teams.

 This is a long-term, ongoing study.
-Learn about the current stage of this research:Bridging the Gap: Research Informing Practice and Policy for Healthy Youth (No. 5)
+Learn about the current stage of this research:Bridging the Gap: Research Informing Policies and Practices for Healthy Youth (No. 6)